-Award Notices: The grant award shall be written, signed, awarded, and administered by the Grants Officer.
+The cooperative agreement shall be written, signed, awarded, and administered by the Grants Officer.
 The Grants Officer is the Government official delegated the authority by the U.S. Department of State Procurement Executive to write, award, and administer grants and cooperative agreements.
-The assistance award agreement is the authorizing document and will be provided to the Recipient through mail.
-Organizations whose applications will not be funded will also be notified in writing.
+The assistance award agreement is the authorizing document and it will be provided to the Recipient through either mail or facsimile transmission.

-Anticipated Time to Award: Applicants should expect to be notified of the final decision within 90 days after the submission deadline.
-Following this the Public Diplomacy Section (PDS) of the U.S. Embassy in Tbilisi, Georgia staff will provide information at the point of notification about the requirements for the final application, which may include revisions to the activities.
-The final applications will not be subject to further competition but must incorporate any suggested changes made by the Public Diplomacy Section (PDS) of the U.S. Embassy in Tbilisi, Georgia.
+Applicants should expect to be notified of the selected proposal within 90 days after the submission deadline.
+Following this the Public Affairs Section (PAS) of the U.S. Embassy in Tbilisi, Georgia staff will provide information at the point of notification about the requirements for the final application, which may include revisions to the activities.
+The final applications will not be subject to further competition, but must incorporate any suggested changes made by the Public Affairs Section (PAS) of the U.S. Embassy in Tbilisi, Georgia.

-Applicants should be aware that there may be a delay between the time that applications are submitted, and awards are made.
-Successful applicants can expect to receive their first tranche of grant funds no later than October 1, 2022.
-This delay is primarily due to the extensive clearance process that must be undertaken prior to grant awards being made.
+Applicants should be aware that there may be a delay between the time that applications are submitted and awards are made.
+Successful applicants can expect to sign the award no later than September 30, 2021.

-Issuance of this RFP does not constitute an award commitment on the part of the Government, nor does it commit the Government to pay for costs incurred in the preparation and submission of proposals.
+Issuance of this NOFO does not constitute an award commitment on the part of the U.S. Embassy, nor does it commit the U.S. Embassy to pay for costs incurred in the preparation and submission of proposals.
 Further, the Government reserves the right to reject any or all proposals received.

-If a proposal is selected for funding, the Department of State has no obligation to provide any additional future funding in connection with the award.
+If a proposal is selected for funding, the U.S. Embassy has no obligation to provide any additional future funding in connection with the award.
 Renewal of an award to extend the period of performance is at the total discretion of the Department of State.